reedbc1/RegistrationFinder/README.md

 - Library District (if in St. Louis County)
 - School District (if in Jefferson County)

 ## How It Works
 ### Verifying the Address
 The program first validates the address by checking it against the most current United States Census Bureau data.
-This returns the closest matched address information, including the county.
 If the address is not found, the program checks the address with Google Maps data.

 ### Finding Geographic Code and Patron Type
 - If there is only one possible geographic code and patron type for the ZIP code, the program returns the result.